vsivsi/meteor-job-collection/README.md

 Data should be reasonably small, if worker requires a lot of data (e.g. video, image or sound files), they should be included by reference (e.g. with a URL pointing to the data, and another to where the result should be saved).

-Note that this call only creates a new job object locally, it does not added it to the job collection.
+Note that this call only creates a new job object locally, it does not add it to the job collection.
 See documentation below for `Job` object API, and specifically `job.save()` to see how to do that.

 ```js
 job = jc.createJob(